How to get a home loan: Top 10 tips

 Depending on your lender and the type of loan you choose, your required down payment can range from 3% to 20% of the purchase price of the home.
 Establishing a monthly budget will help you put away enough money for your down payment.

 Once you’ve assessed what your budget will support, consider having money automatically deposited from your paycheck or bank account to a savings account to make it easier and more convenient to put aside money each month.
-An account like Discover Online Savings Account can help you start saving today.
+An account like a Online Savings Account with Discover® can help you start saving today.

 Tip #2 – Check your credit score